Critical Pricing Concepts and Strategies All Pricing Experts Should Know 👨💼

-An exceptional (and very reasonably priced!) book.
+An exceptional (also a very reasonably priced!) book.
 It provides nine rules and other lessons on how to price a product.
-You’ll find at least one strategy there suited to increase your sales and profits.
+You’ll find at least one strategy suited to increase your sales and profits.

-It also shows clearly how actually increasing your prices might be the best thing for your business.
+It also clearly explains how increasing your prices might be the best thing for your business.
 Thus, the author really knows how to keep you glued on pricing concepts and strategies.

 by Tim Smith

-The author gives insights on what is pricing strategy, the marketing, financial and economic issues you will need to consider when you make pricing decisions.
-It also provides numerous relevant case studies, worked examples and graphics.
+The author examines the marketing, strategic, financial and economic issues you will need to weigh up in making your pricing decisions.
+Also, the book illustrates numerous relevant case studies, worked examples and graphics.

 - While most books are written from theory or conjecture, a really good pricing book is written from the account of evidence, experimentation and expertise.

 - To set the right price, you need to find out the positioning of your products/services and how the customers perceive your products/services from multiple angles.
 From here, you will learn how to set the right price using sophisticated pricing techniques and using customer and price segmentation.
 This is what pricing books are all about.

 - Trying to understand the buyer’s perspective is difficult to do.
 Most pricing books will give you a glimpse of the buyer’s position, but not the total picture – that requires you to test and trial these pricing concepts and strategies in your business.
 Remember these books are pricing tools, they help you understand what you could do with pricing if you have full knowledge.

 Setting prices for your products can be challenging.
 Set prices too high, and you miss out on valuable sales.
 Set them too low, and you miss out on valuable revenue.